My Journey ends here...

 List of the agencies having represented Marilyn

-As a model :
+As a model

-As an actress :
+As an actress

-Contract signed on December 7th 1948 :
+Contract signed on December 7, 1948 :

-Contract signed on March 2nd 1949 :
+Contract signed on March 2, 1949 : ;,,,

-Letter from the William Morris to Harry Lipton, February 6th 1950 :
+Letter from the William Morris to Harry Lipton, February 6, 1950 : -

-Contract with RCA, September 1st, 1953 :
+Contract with RCA, September 1, 1953 : ,,

-Marilyn and Milton Greene both agreed with the fact that the best way to guarantee the Marilyn Monroe Productions independence was to ask Lew Wasserman's contacts, himself head of the MCA, to assure the distribution.
+Marilyn and Milton Greene both agreed with the fact that the best way to guarantee the Marilyn Monroe Productions' independence, was to ask Lew Wasserman's contacts, himself head ofthe MCA, to assure the distribution.

-The MCA stopped representing her during the last year of her life, when she asked to the lawyer Milton Rudin to take charge.
+The MCA stopped representing her during the last year of her life, when she asked the lawyer Milton Rudin to take charge.

 Jay Kanter also worked at the MCA, at the New York agency.
 He was married with Judy Balaban, daughter of the founder of the Balaban and Katz Theater, who would become one of the leader of the Paramount.

-He attended at Marilyn and Arthur Miller's wedding on July 1st 1956 (); he went with her at the premiere of "East of Eden" on March 9th 1955, in New York; and also during the visit of the USS Bennington ship in 1955.
+He went with her at the premiere of "East of Eden" on March 9, 1955, in New York (,

-BACK TO ALPHABETICAL INDEX NEXT FILE
+BACK TO INDEX NEXT FILE

 K&K- 04/2006 - Contact